SumitSKGhub/DealsDeck/README.md

-# Flutter projecting integrating Rest API on postman
+# Flutter project integrating Rest API on postman

 A new Flutter project.